Joanna Fawzy Morales, Esq., Chief Executive Officer

 She believes strongly in Triage Cancer’s mission to address cancer-related health disparities through the delivery of cancer-related education and collaborative efforts.

-Hope Medina, Program Assistant
+Hope Medina, Outreach Coordinator

 Before joining the Triage Cancer team, Hope interned at the Children’s Defense Fund New York as the Law and Public Policy Health Intern.
 In addition to helping lobby policy-makers and maintain social media profiles, she researched and disseminated information related to critical legislative issues such as healthcare for all.
 Hope’s time with the Children’s Defense Fund introduced her to relevant policy and ignited her interest in healthcare advocacy, leading her to apply for an internship with Triage Cancer in 2019.

-From the summer of 2020 until February of 2021, Hope also assists principal investigator Professor Mahala Stewart with her study, “Unintentional Homeschoolers: Navigating At-Home Learning and Care During a Global Pandemic.”
+From the summer of 2020 until February of 2021, Hope assisted principal investigator Professor Mahala Stewart with her study, “Unintentional Homeschoolers: Navigating At-Home Learning and Care During a Global Pandemic.”
 By interviewing parents of third, fourth, and fifth-graders in upstate New York, the research team hopes to better understand how parents manage paid work, house work, and children’s care and schooling during COVID-19.
 As a research assistant, Hope recruits participants, conducts interviews, evaluates data, and produces written works summarizing and analyzing findings.

 Hope studies sociology and history at Hamilton College, and will achieve her Bachelor of the Arts in Sociology in May of 2021.
 Passionate about reducing social inequalities through health care equity, Hope deeply supports Triage Cancer’s mission of connecting individuals to life-changing information and resources.